ClarkBrettell1/vantec-test/readme.txt

 The time I had I focused on getting a solution to the problem, which I would need futher development.
 This took me just over 6 hours as had to do a bit of testing to make sure timestamp solution was working as I expected.

+Some slight changes have been made to the foreach statement checking times, to manipulate the date of today to check for 24 hours as the data was showing

 Clark Brettell.